 Eating the dried venom requires some particular preparation to remove or deactivate these compounds.

 The safest way to use the drug is to smoke or vaporize it.
-This is because most (if not all) the toxic elements in the venom are too large or heavy to evaporate with the smoke and enter the lungs.
+This is because most (if not all) of the toxic elements in the venom are too large or heavy to evaporate with the smoke and enter the lungs.
 Most people who use this substance will vape or smoke it, or go with a purified synthetic version of the active 5-MeO-DMT.

 A trip sitter is always recommended when using toad venom or 5-MeO-DMT.
 The effects can be very powerful — causing the user to lose control of their body for several minutes at a time.
-A trip sitter should remain nearby to make sure the user doesn’t wander off or accidently harm themselves or others.
+A trip sitter should remain nearby to make sure the user doesn’t wander off or accidentally harm themselves or others.

-This substance should also never be combined with other drugs or substances — especially MAO inhibitors, antidepressants or alcohol.
+This substance should also never be combined with other drugs or substances — especially MAO inhibitors, antidepressants, or alcohol.